1b. Estimation of a logit model with custom priors (Bayesian)

 from IPython.core.display_functions import display

-from pytensor.tensor.var import TensorVariable
+from pytensor.tensor.variable import TensorVariable

 from swissmetro_data import (